AuReMe/mpwt/README.rst

 This argument reads the input data inside the input folder.
 Then it converts Genbank and GFF files into PathoLogic Format files.
 And if there is already PathoLogic files it copies them.

 It can be used to avoid issues with parsing Genbank and GFF files.
-But it is an early Work in Progress.
+But it is an early Work in Progress as at this moment the PathoLogic files created do not produce the same PGDB as the corresponding GenBank/GFF files.
+Especially some genes are missing in th PGDB.

 PathoLogic Hole Filler
 ++++++++++++++++++++++